daenney/err-repohook/README.rst

 ##########
-GithubHook
+RepoHook
 ##########

-GithubHook is a webhook endpoint for Err_ as well as a set of commands to configure the routing of messages to chatrooms.
+RepoHook is a webhook endpoint for Err_ as well as a set of commands to configure the routing of messages to chatrooms.

 This plugin does not depend on anything but Err_ itself and the Python